Associate the uppercase letter L and lowercase letter l with the /l/ sound as in lost, lane, and lamp.

 SEEL At Home

-Associate the uppercase letter L (and lowercase l) with the /l/ sound (e.g., little).
+Associate the uppercase letter L and lowercase letter l with the /l/ sound as in little, luggage, and lost.

 - Luggage graphic